silviapapalini/silviapapalini.github.io/content/publication/_index.md

   image: ""
 ---

-For a full list, see [my Google Scholar page](https://scholar.google.com/citations?user=tTjcVeMAAAAJ).
+For a full list, see [my Researchgate page](https://www.researchgate.net/profile/Silvia-Papalini-2).